 Superficial Radiation Treatment – The Non-Surgical Treatment Option for Non-Melanoma Skin Cancer

-Advanced Skin and Mohs Surgery Center is proud to offer the Sensus SRT-100™, a revolutionary machine that boasts a 95%+ cure rate for basal cell (BCC) and squamous cell carcinoma (SCC) utilizing Superficial Radiation Therapy (SRT)
+Advanced Skin and Mohs Surgery Clinic is proud to offer the Sensus SRT-100™, a revolutionary machine that boasts a 95%+ cure rate for basal cell (BCC) and squamous cell carcinoma (SCC) utilizing Superficial Radiation Therapy (SRT)

 This non-surgical treatment option for non-melanoma skin cancer offers many benefits for appropriate patients: